News and media frequently asked questions

 These crashes occur everywhere in the state, so you can expect to have the cameras placed on roads across South East Queensland, up to the Far North and out towards the west and central regions.

-Drivers caught on camera receive a $1033 fine and four demerit points for mobile phone offences and a $413 fine and three demerit points for each vehicle occupant detected not wearing a seatbelt.
+Drivers caught on camera receive a $1,078 fine and 4 demerit points for mobile phone offences and a $1,078 fine and 4 demerit points for each vehicle occupant detected not wearing a seatbelt.

 1 July vehicle registration and licence fee increases